tdooms/bilinear-interp/stories/readme.md

 On the surface, this seems to be overly convoluted but this is where the original OV matrix comes into play.
 When using a single head, the $OV$ matrix has size $\text{d\_model} \times \text{d\_model}$, we can double this to become $\text{d\_model} \times 2\cdot \text{d\_model}$.
 Then, we fold this doubled matrix into the doubled $B$ tensor.
 The result is an undoubled tensor just consisting of $\text{d\_model} \times \text{d\_model} \times \text{d\_model}$, which is exactly what we wanted.
 When using multiple heads, we perform the a similar operation such resulting in a tensor with dims $\text{n\_head}\times \text{d\_model} \times \text{d\_head} \times \text{d\_head}$.

 Within this analysis, I have ignored the normalization operation right before the MLP.
 The can fold the $\gamma$ and $\alpha$ into the B tensor as usual, however, we also have to account for the division.
 We are using RMS, so there is only a single term.
 Sadly, as this term relies on exact activations, we need input statistics to do so.

-### Preliminary notes on interpretability

-While this document is mostly supposed to be an introduction to this work and provide a mathematical framework for interpreting these models, I wanted to leave some notes on preliminary experiments.
-It's strongly possible though that this is a product of factors that were not yet included in the analysis.

-**Token-token interactions are not sparse**.
-It would be fair to expect that most token interactions are very sparse as generally, the majority of words have no influence on others.
-We've seen this not to be the case, there are a lot of "spurious" relation between words that the model has learnt.

-**Strong Token-token relations are very sensible**.
-Looking at the strongest weights of token-token interactions, there is a lot of activity for obvious n-grams. "playing, play, our, different, other, what <-> games".
-Also, follow-tokens (idk what the name is), such as "##ought" have strong relations to the obvious prepends such as "br", "f", "s", "th".

-**B-tensor features seem highly structured**.
-At least, in a single layer model, the outputs of the B tensor seem to be semi-sparse to the hidden dimension.